joelparkerhenderson/maturity-models/examples/social_media/social_media_maturity_model.md

 * Internal culture of cooperative network becomes evidenced and supported through social media
 * Individual employees contribute to social media strategy and add value
-* Customers, clients, and partners develop and enact social media collaborative campaigns and spontaneous added value
+* Customers, clients, and partners develop and enact social media collaborative campaigns, and spontaneously add value
 * Structure for continuing collaborative campaigns becomes a priority in marketing strategy
 * Internal company culture and external customer/client culture becomes integrated
 * Company’s unique outlook and approach are solidified and celebrated internally and externally